More than 20 years ago I became vegetarian, then vegan, but I didn’t understand the ethics of veganism so I didn’t stick to it.

 I run almost every day and I do a lot of my thinking during that time.
 There was a question that kept recurring: How is it possible for cows to express milk on demand when humans only do that after we’ve given birth?
 The answer is obvious: They can’t!
 That realisation hit me like a baseball bat slugged across my stomach.
 It stopped me in my tracks.
 At that very moment, I became vegan.

 I researched and learned about the heart-rending practices in all dairies and chicken hatcheries; about the environmental impact from these industries; about the unimaginable hell and the vast scale.
 We are conditioned to just never stop and think about any of this.
-Around the same time, Gary Francione’s Abolitionist Approach Facebook page started to pop up in my feed.
-I started reading his work and I found the message compelling, clear and utterly rational.
+Around the same time, I began reading Gary Francione and Anna Charlton’s work as well as Sherry Colb’s and I found their message compelling, clear and utterly rational.
 I couldn’t not go vegan.

 The bottom line is this: There is no good reason to exploit non-human animals for our pleasure or convenience.
 They’re not here for our benefit.
 Now, I understand that simple truth and being vegan is the least I – and all of us – can do.